microsoft/CCF/doc/glossary.rst

     Intel SGX Data Centre Attestation Primitives which allows SGX attestation to be used within Microsoft Azure.

   BFT
     Byzantine Fault Tolerance is a type of fault tolerance that expects some nodes in the network to behave maliciously.
-This usually requires additional messages and checks on inputs that are received from other servers since these inputs can not be fully trusted (in contrast to :term:`CFT` where the servers are expected to behave honestly but may fail).
+This usually requires additional messages and checks on inputs that are received from other servers since these inputs are not trusted (in contrast to :term:`CFT` where the servers are expected to behave honestly but may fail).
 Read more on BFT :ref:`here <overview/consensus/index:BFT Consensus Protocol>`.

   Consensus Protocols
     The term Consensus protocol refers to either :term:`CFT` described  :ref:`here <overview/consensus/index:CFT